-The large clump of mistletoe, shown here, is a good example of a "witches broom."
+The large clump shown here, is a good example of a "witches broom."

 This is what they look like when the winter exposes them high up in the trees of different species.
 They are found throughout the world.
 When the trees are full of leaves, they are barely noticed and you may even think they are bird's nests of some kind.